 plummer.b@gmercyu.edu

 Betsy came to Gwynedd Mercy University in 2000 as Director of Resident Life, having previously worked in housing and residence life at Drexel University, Florida State University, and The Art Institute of Atlanta.
-In 2004 Betsy moved to Campus Ministry to develop the newly established Mercy Works Program, which coordinated many community service initiatives on campus.
-In 2011 she resigned in order to spend more time with her growing family.
-In 2018, Betsy rejoined our staff as Assistant Director for Community Service, and became the moderator of the 0Waste/Sustainabiliy Club.
+In 2004, Betsy moved to Campus Ministry to develop the newly established Mercy Works Program, which coordinated many community service initiatives on campus.
+In 2011, she resigned in order to spend more time with her growing family.
+In 2018, Betsy rejoined our staff as Assistant Director for Community Service, and became the moderator of the 0Waste/Sustainability Club.

 Looking to get involved both on campus and in the community?
 Seeking a way to link your faith with your desire to serve?
-GMercyU’s Campus Ministry's community service program reflects and enhances the University’s commitment to the Mercy tradition of service to society, and offers various ways to get involved and make a real difference in your life and the lives of others.
+GMercyU’s Mercy Center's community service program reflects and enhances the University’s commitment to the Mercy tradition of service to society, and offers various ways to get involved and make a real difference in your life and the lives of others.

 Our goal is to connect the talents of GMercyU students with people in need in our wider community.
 All students, regardless of faith background, are encouraged to explore the opportunities below.